 Values are personally chosen beliefs, firm not rigid convictions.
 Values can be positive, that is, constructive and health-promoting, or harmful, that is, destructive and unhealthy.

 Values can “change the world."
 Values measure what people feel are desirable, vital, useful, and worthwhile.
 They influence the direction of how we feel, think, and make choices---perform and behave.

 Values have transformative energy.
 As aspirations, values create visions for the future.
 Grasping one's values consciously, people become self-leaders.
 As self-activists, their living example is "larger than life" both to themselves and others, thus easing value performance in real time.

 The transformative capacity of having values means the power to “change your inner world,” your construal of inner thoughts and feelings, how you make sense of the environment of people and social events.
 Your values shape---for better or worse--- good behaviors that improve the lives of everyone around.
 Values are what you feel and believe to be true, your accumulated wealth of aspirations.
 Core values are one’s festival of knowledge, understanding, and wisdom---living a life of vitality.

 Values differ from “principles.”
 Values are personal beliefs and opinions with less precise universal “right-wrong” meaning.
 Values offer one a sense of general guidelines.

 Principles, by contrast, are more socially planned.
 They are universally recognized as real standards.
-Typically, people perceive them as valid rules and laws with clearer right-wrong connotations.
+Typically, people perceive them as valid rules and laws with more unambiguous right-wrong connotations.
 People choose and may change their values but abide by conventional, more externally imposed principles of social propriety.